Customs regulations for travellers to Ireland

 Travelling to Ireland from the EU

-Ireland has no restriction on the amount of cash you can carry in or out of the country, or a requirement to declare it, when travelling within the EU.
-However, under the Criminal Justice Act 1994 Section 38(1) as amended by the Proceeds of Crime (Amendment) Act 2005 Section 20, if you are carrying at least €6,348.69 in cash, a customs officer may seize and detain the cash.
-The customs officer must have reasonable grounds for believing the cash represents the proceeds of crime or is intended for use in criminal conduct.
+Ireland has no restriction on the amount of cash you can carry in or out of the country if you are travelling within the EU.
+There is also no requirement to declare the cash in these situations.
+However, under the Criminal Justice Act 1994 Section 38(1) as amended by the Proceeds of Crime (Amendment) Act 2005 Section 20, if you are carrying at least €6,348.69 in cash, a customs officer can seize and detain the money.
+The customs officer must have reasonable grounds to believe that the cash is the proceeds of crime, or that it is to be used in criminal conduct.

 Excise duties and VAT on goods

-Since June 30, 1999, the sale of duty-free goods to those travelling within the European Union (EU) has been abolished.
-This means that you will no longer be able to buy goods that are free of excise duty and VAT (value-added tax) if you are travelling within the EU.
-Any goods you buy within the EU (with the exception of food, drink and tobacco products for on-board consumption) will now be subject to normal rates of excise duty and VAT.
-Duty-free sales will continue as before, if you are travelling to destinations outside the EU.
+The sale of duty-free goods to those travelling within the EU was abolished in 1999.
+This means that you cannot buy goods that are free of excise duty and VAT if you are travelling within the EU.
+Any goods you buy within the EU (with the exception of food, drink and tobacco products for on-board consumption) are subject to normal rates of excise duty and VAT.
+Duty-free sales are available if you are travelling to destinations outside the EU.

 Goods bought in another EU country

-You will not be charged any extra duty or VAT on purchases where the duty and VAT has been paid (for example, goods bought in shops, supermarkets, etc.) in another EU country, provided the goods are for your personal use.
+You will not be charged any extra duty or VAT on purchases where the duty and VAT has been paid (for example, goods bought in shops and supermarkets) in another EU country, provided the goods are for your personal use.

-If your purchases are equivalent to or less than the quantities set out in the table below, they will usually be regarded as being for your personal use.
-If you exceed these quantities, you may have to demonstrate at Customs that the goods are for your personal use.
+If your purchases are within the limits set out below, they will usually be regarded as being for your personal use.
+If you exceed these quantities, you may have to demonstrate that the goods are for your personal use.

 |Smoking tobacco||1 kg

-You are not entitled to alcohol or tobacco allowances if you are aged under 17 years.
+You are not entitled to alcohol or tobacco allowances if you are under 17 years old.

 You should keep any receipts as proof that you have paid duty and VAT.